A guide to coping with loneliness in the age of COVID-19

 Loneliness affects everyone of all ages in different ways regardless of social or economic status.
 We have all felt it, but it isn't the most comfortable topic to broach as some of us may feel ashamed or embarrassed about feeling this way.

-If you've been feeling disconnected and lonely for the past couple of months (no thanks to social distancing)—worry not.
+If you've been feeling disconnected and lonely (no thanks to social distancing)—worry not.
 Ahead, Dr Christina Pillai of Dr Christina Couple, Marriage & Family Therapy shares her perspective and advice on managing this situation and how to create a sense of normalcy in the midst of this crisis.